 Jitter is the variation in the inter-arrival time between packets.
-In other words, jitter is the consistency of the network — is it consistently feeding packets to the far-end?
-Jitter of less than 20ms is usually expected for good quality connections.
+In other words, jitter is the consistency of the network — is it consistently feeding packets to the far end?
+The jitter of less than 20ms is usually expected for good quality connections.
 When jitter is high, it means that some packets have higher latency than others.
 This may cause the packets to arrive too late and be discarded by the other end of your phone call.

 VoIP sometimes gets a bad rep because of data packet delays, which lessen audio and video quality.
 The effect of packet delays to VoIP quality varies – and there will always be packet delays.